GTPB/ELIXIR-Train-the-Trainer-Dev/bin/build_lesson/README.md

 slidesTag = "$$$"
 ~~~

-You can change the 'slidesTag' variable to whatever string you wish.
+You can change the **slidesTag** variable to whatever string you wish.
 Keep in mind, though, that if you do that you should also change the tag in the
-episode files where it is used, otherwise the slides content will not be properly identified by the **slides_generation.py** script.
+episode files where it is used, otherwise the slides content will not be properly identified by the **build_lesson.py** script.

 <br/>